 Other supervisors: Professor YuanTong Gu, Associate Professor Emilie Sauret

-- Biophysical characterisation of protein-oligo interactions
+- Biophysical characterisation of proteins involved in DNA-repair mechanisms

 PhD, Principal Supervisor

 Other supervisors: Professor Derek Richard, Dr Laura Croft